Although Hugo modules are supposed to make life simple, this took me an embarrassingly long time to fathom.

 To use Hugo modules, you’ll need Go.
 Run go version to check whether it’s already installed.

-Step 2 - Initialize your site as a module
+Step 2 - Initialise your site as a module

 Before you can use modules, your website itself needs to be a module.